maRT-sk/fastapi-starterpack/README.md

 > [!WARNING]
-> This project is in its early development stage.
+> **This project is in its early development stage.**
+>
+> It is not production-ready and may undergo significant changes.
+Use it for learning, prototyping, or as a base for custom projects.

 Your feedback and contributions are highly valued!
 A contributing guide will be available soon.